-- A. Sellers with a physical presence in a Taxing Jurisdiction and no remote or internet-based sales shall report, remit, and comply with standards, including audit authority, of the Taxing Jurisdiction. - B. Sellers with a physical presence in a Taxing Jurisdiction that also have remote or internet-based sales where the Point of Delivery is in a different Taxing Jurisdictions shall (i) report and remit the remote or internet sales to the Commission; and ii) report and remit the in-store sales to the Taxing Jurisdiction. - C. Sellers with a physical presence in a Taxing Jurisdiction that also have remote or internet-based sales where the Point of Delivery is in the same Taxing Jurisdictions shall report and remit those remote sales to the Taxing Jurisdiction. - D. Remote sellers and marketplace facilitators that do not have a physical presence in a Taxing Jurisdiction must report and remit all remote sales to the Commission. - E. For all purchases the tax rate added to the sale price shall be as provided in the Taxing Jurisdiction's sales tax code, based on the point of delivery. - F. A marketplace facilitator is considered the remote seller for each sale facilitated through its marketplace and shall collect, report, and remit sales tax to the Commission.
-A marketplace facilitator is not considered to be the remote seller for each sale or rental of lodging facilitated through its marketplace, wherein the seller is considered to have a physical presence in the Taxing Jurisdiction.
+- A. Sellers with a physical presence in a taxing jurisdiction and no remote or Internet-based sales shall report, remit, and comply with standards, including audit authority, of the taxing jurisdiction. - B. Sellers with a physical presence in a taxing jurisdiction that also have remote or Internet-based sales where the point of delivery is in a different taxing jurisdictions shall (1) report and remit the remote or Internet sales to the Commission; and (2) report and remit the in-store sales to the taxing jurisdiction.

-4.10.240 Remittance of tax - remote seller held harmless.
+- C. Sellers with a physical presence in a taxing jurisdiction that also have remote or Internet-based sales where the point of delivery is in the same taxing jurisdictions shall report and remit those remote sales to the taxing jurisdiction. - D. Remote sellers and marketplace facilitators that do not have a physical presence in a taxing jurisdiction must report and remit all remote sales to the Commission. - E. For all purchases the tax rate added to the sale price shall be as provided in the taxing jurisdiction's sales tax code, based on the point of delivery. - F. A marketplace facilitator is considered the remote seller for each sale facilitated through its marketplace and shall collect, report, and remit sales tax to the Commission.
+A marketplace facilitator is not considered to be the remote seller for each sale or rental of lodging facilitated through its marketplace, wherein the seller is considered to have a physical presence in the taxing jurisdiction.

-A. Any remote seller or marketplace facilitator that collects and remits sales tax to the Commission as provided by law may use an electronic database of state addresses that is certified by the Commission pursuant to subsection C of this section to determine the jurisdictions to which tax is owed.
+4.10.2540 Remittance of tax-Remote seller held harmless.

-- B. Any remote seller or marketplace facilitator that uses the data contained in an electronic database certified by the Commission pursuant to subsection C of this section to determine the jurisdictions to which tax is owed shall be held harmless for any tax, charge, or fee liability to any taxing jurisdiction that otherwise would be due solely as a result of an error or omission in the database. - C. Any electronic database provider may apply to the Commission to be certified for use by remote sellers or marketplace facilitators pursuant to this section.
+- A. Any remote seller or marketplace facilitator that collects and remits sales tax to the Commission as provided by law may use an electronic database of state addresses that is certified by the Commission pursuant to subsection C of this section to determine the member jurisdictions to which tax is owed. - B. Any remote seller or marketplace facilitator that uses the data contained in an electronic database certified by the Commission pursuant to subsection C of this section to determine the jurisdictions to which tax is owed shall be held harmless for any tax, charge, or fee liability to any membertaxing jurisdiction that otherwise would be due solely as a result of an error or omission in the database. - C. Any electronic database provider may apply to the Commission to be certified for use by remote sellers or marketplace facilitators pursuant to this section.
 Such certification shall be valid for three years.
 In order to be certified, an electronic database provider shall have a database that satisfies the following criteria: - 1.
 The database shall designate each address in the state, including, to the extent practicable, any multiple postal address applicable to one location and the taxing jurisdictions that have the authority to impose a tax on purchases made by purchasers at each address in the state. - 2.
 The information contained in the electronic database shall be updated as necessary and maintained in an accurate condition.
-In order to keep the database accurate, the database provider shall provide a convenient method for taxing jurisdictions that may be affected by the use of the database to inform the provider of apparent errors in the database.
+In order to keep the database accurate, the database provider shall provide a convenient method for membertaxing jurisdictions that may be affected by the use of the database to inform the provider of apparent errors in the database.
 The provider shall have a process in place to promptly correct any errors brought to the provider's attention.